Consultant: Code of Ethics

-Accredited practitioners in all fields (incl. medical) can be bound by a Code of Ethics or Code of Conduct.
+Accredited practitioners in all fields (including medical) can be bound by a Code of Ethics or Code of Conduct.

 Ethics in the field of business consulting and organizations is still a subject under research.

 A thorough discussion of ethics in the field of consultation is given in Lippitt & Lippitt (see also 2nd edition in English).
 Here the authors mention several guidelines and definitions including Shay, the Association of Consulting Management Engineers (1966), American Society for Training and Development (1977), Academy of Management (1976) and conclude their own codex with the following attributes (see below).
 Additionally, the authors mention the difficulty in applying the codex and scenarios of how to track adherence and how to judge violations in accordance with other bodies, such as APA (American Psychological Association) and CSPEC (or CSCE) (Committee on Scientific and Professional Ethics) and conclude that "The most important aspect in the formulation of a code of conduct however, is the recognition of a fundamental moral standard.
 Only then is compliance with the rules guaranteed."